leopade/toolik-synoptic-analysis/README.md

 At the end of the region, one peak point is written to the appropriate output file.

 The result is therefore not simply the power at exactly 2.500, 3.330, or 4.996 MHz.

-Instead, it is:

-> the highest-power frequency bin within the search region around that nominal frequency.
+Instead, it is the highest-power frequency bin within the search region around that nominal frequency.
 This allows small frequency shifts in the observed signal to be retained.

 ---